canonical/real-time-ubuntu-docs/docs/how-to/uc-boot-parameters.rst

 There are two snap options for setting the kernel parameters:

-- `system.kernel.cmdline-append`_
-- `system.kernel.dangerous-cmdline-append`_

-The first one is used to append permitted kernel boot parameters that are verified against an `allow list`_ in the `gadget snap`_.
+- `system.kernel.cmdline-append`_ - used to append permitted kernel boot parameters that are verified against an `allow list`_ in the `gadget snap`_.
-The second one is used to append any other kernel boot parameters, considered as not analyzed by the gadget snap.
+- `system.kernel.dangerous-cmdline-append`_ - used to append any other kernel boot parameters, considered as not analyzed by the gadget snap.

 When using the reference gadget snaps (`pc-gadget`_ and `pi-gadget`_), you need to use the `system.kernel.dangerous-cmdline-append` option, as the allow list is not present in them.

 When creating a custom `gadget snap`_ for a real-time Ubuntu Core system, it is advisable to add an allow list with the relevant parameters.

-The kernel parameters in the snap configurations exactly match the `kernel parameters`_ that would be passed to the kernel on the grub command line, the :code:`GRUB_CMDLINE_LINUX_DEFAULT` on :code:`/etc/default/grub` file.
+The kernel parameters in the snap configurations exactly match the `kernel parameters`_ that would be passed to the kernel on the grub command line, :code:`GRUB_CMDLINE_LINUX_DEFAULT` in :code:`/etc/default/grub` file.
 Parameters are passed as a single string in the :code:`key=value` format, with each parameter separated by a space.

-In the case of :doc:`real-time kernel parameters <../reference/kernel-boot-parameters>`, the most interesting parameters are `nohz`_, `nohz_full`_ and `irqaffinity`_.
+In the case of :doc:`real-time kernel parameters <../reference/kernel-boot-parameters>`, the most interesting parameters are `nohz`_, `nohz_full`_ and `irqaffinity`_:

-The :code:`nohz` is used to enable/disable dynamic ticks (possible values are `on` or `off`).
+- :code:`nohz` used to enable/disable dynamic ticks (possible values are `on` or `off`).
-The :code:`nohz_full` receives a `cpu list`_ specifying which CPUs will have dynamic ticks disabled.
+- :code:`nohz_full` which receives a `cpu list`_ specifying which CPUs will have dynamic ticks disabled.
-The `irqaffinity` is used to set the affinity of the interrupt requests (IRQs) to the CPUs, in other words: which CPUs will handle the IRQs.
+- :code:`irqaffinity` used to set the affinity of the interrupt requests (IRQs) to the CPUs, in other words: which CPUs will handle the IRQs.

 For example: